Junior Year – 11th Grade College Planning Checklist

 It’s not a bad idea to look into online community college courses that offer credit for both high school and college, which will give your child a leg up on college credit and stand out to admissions officers.

-Admissions officers look for a long-term commitment to a few activities so help your child get creative about continuing their pursuits virtually.
+Admissions officers look for a long-term commitment to a few activities so help your child get creative about continuing their pursuits virtually if school activities are still being curtailed.

 Can they join an online language exchange in lieu of Spanish club, or participate in virtual races if the track season is canceled?